-The first was created by Dorin Godja runs the site livepanoramas.com where he showcases his 360° interactive panoramas which are usually captured at live events.
+The first was created by Dorin Godja runs the site livepanoramas.com where he showcases his 360° interactive panoramas, which are usually captured at live events.

-When I was first sent a link to Dorin’s images I was sure they had to be post processed, but I was wrong!
+When I was first sent a link to Dorin’s images, I was sure they had to be post-processed, but I was wrong!

 “I used for these two combos Canon 350D+Sigma 8mm fish-eye lens.
-As I have only one combo, the scond one had to be borrowed when I want to produce a 3D event.
-The succes of the 3D live panos seems to be quite important and that’s make me think on upgrading to 2 twin combos (crop cameras) instead to a full frame camera, on a full frame camera the black area up/down can be fixed as the Sigma 8mm produces a circle 180° on sensor.”
+As I have only one combo, the second one had to be borrowed when I want to produce a 3D event.
+The success of the 3D live Panos seems to be quite important, and that makes me think about upgrading to 2 twin combos (crop cameras) instead to a full-frame camera, on a full-frame camera the black area up/down can be fixed as the Sigma 8mm produces a circle 180° on a sensor.”

 You can sample his wares by clicking the image below…

-Their regular 2D work is breath taking and they’ve also had a crack at a 3D stereoscopic panorama which you can see below.
+Their regular 2D work is breathtaking, and they’ve also had a crack at a 3D stereoscopic panorama which you can see below.

-“A new spherical stereo panorama, photographed from the rooftop of the 301-meters high “Moscow City” tower – the tallest building in Europe”
+“A new spherical stereo panorama, photographed from the rooftop of the 301-meters high “Moscow City” tower – the tallest building in Europe.”

-This image was post produced in stereo, which is probably the best way to make these sort of images as you can completely avoid parallax discrepancy.
+This image was post-produced in stereo, which is probably the best way to make these sort of images as you can completely avoid parallax discrepancy.

-Hopefully you enjoyed these 3D virtual tours as much as I did!
-In the not so distant future I’m looking forward to the kind of immersion devices like the Oculus Rift will be able to add to this sort of experience.
+Hopefully, you enjoyed these 3D virtual tours as much as I did!
+In the not so distant future, I’m looking forward to the kind of immersion devices like the Oculus Rift will be able to add to this sort of experience.